seai19650/tsri-queueing-system-core/docker-compose/README.md

 # Setup with Docker Compose
 This directory contains [Makefile](Makefile) which you can use to fast-forward many setup steps.
 > It is a good idea to run these commands in-order to avoid some unexpected behaviors.
+## Env file (.env*)
+> Constructing
 ## Development Environment
+Development Environment provides some extra features such as
+- hot-reload code changes
+- real-time debugging logs
+- worry-free environment since these all run inside containers
+- all images are built with development-focus.

 ### Start development environment
 ```bash
 make dev-system